Badminton Horse Trials camping: all you need to know | Horse & Hound

 With Badminton Horse Trials looming (2-6 May 2018), make sure you don't get caught out with our comprehensive list of

-Tickets are now available for all those wishing to attend the spring four-star event
+Tickets are now available to purchase for all those wishing to attend the highlight of the spring eventing season

+When eventing and glamping collide — is this the most luxurious way to enjoy a four-star event?

 Are BBQs permitted?